Returning a Faulty Yuasa Battery Under Warranty

 If your item develops a fault within the first 30 days, we will send you a pre-paid returns label so you can send it back at our expense.

-Up to 3 months we ask you to return items to us using a courier service or Royal Mail (depending on the product); if it proves to be faulty we will refund your reasonable carriage costs - up to £10.
+Up to 3 months we ask you to return items to us by courier; if it proves to be faulty we will refund your reasonable carriage costs - up to £10.
 We suggest that you use an insured courier service with a signed proof of delivery.

 You must ensure that your battery is safely and securely packed for transit.
 We cannot accept liability for products that are damaged in transit due to inadequate or insufficient packaging.